| | |

 (Modern swordsmiths usually use a “drop hammer” – a compressed air driven forging hammer that drops

 vertically onto the work piece.)
+When

 the rough shape is finished he grinds and then polishes the sword.
 He generally